,

 jars and bottles of “mouneh” – preserved foods found in the souk el tayeb in Beirut

-add the aroma of Lebanon to you kitchen!
+the aroma of Lebanon in your kitchen